dk9480/quant-trading-app/README.md

 ---

 ## 6. Methodology & Technical Decisions
-   6.1.
+   ### 6.1.
 Design Philosophy

-   **The architecture reflects modularity and extensibility.**
+The architecture reflects **modularity** and **extensibility**.

-   -- Loose Coupling: Components are clearly defined (Ingestion, Storage, Analytics, Visualization) and interact through clean interfaces (WebSockets, SQL, HTTP APIs).
+* **Loose Coupling:** Components are clearly defined (Ingestion, Storage, Analytics, Visualization) and interact through clean interfaces (WebSockets, SQL, HTTP APIs).

-   -- Extensibility: The design makes it straightforward to add new analytics or plug in a different data feed without breaking existing logic, avoiding major rework.
+* **Extensibility:** The design makes it straightforward to add new analytics or plug in a different data feed without breaking existing logic, avoiding major rework.

 ### 6.2.
 Quantitative Analytics Implementation
 **The core logic resides in the FastAPI endpoints:**
 | Metric | Calculation | Implementation Detail |